Home » Blog » Creating a Fire Alarm Maintenance Checklist

 Firstly, legislation states that a competent person should inspect the fire alarm every six months.

-Whilst the regulations do not define what they mean by ‘competent,’ Tecserv UK firmly believes that this inspection should be done by a BAFE approved contractor like ourselves.
+Whilst the fire safety regulations do not define what they mean by ‘competent,’ Tecserv UK firmly believes that this inspection should be done by a BAFE approved contractor like ourselves.
 Our engineers are fully qualified and have been fully trained to inspect and repair fire alarm systems.
 We will also update your servicing certificate.

 However, as the Responsible Individual it’s also important you conduct your own fire protection checks and alarm tests to demonstrate that all equipment has been inspected on a regular basis and is working effectively.